Soundhunter6154/TuneTracker/README.md

 View a history of your past song comparisons (including query file, best match, match count, and timestamp).

 **Visuals:**
 Visualize the spectrogram of the query file with overlaid peaks and fingerprint match highlights (green dots indicate matched peaks).
+Not working very well currently.

 ---